CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

  * Some special environment variables are added automatically for each application.

-Please note that if you define or modify environment variables, you will need to redeploy you application to make it use the variables.
+Please note that if you define or modify environment variables, you will need to redeploy your application to make it use the new variables.

 ## Special environment variables